mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ## RoQ Datagrams {#roc-d}

-QUIC Datagrams are ack-eliciting packets, which means that an acknowledgment is triggered when a datagram frame is received.
+QUIC DATAGRAMs are ack-eliciting packets, which means that an acknowledgment is triggered when a DATAGRAM frame is received.
 Thus, a sender can assume that an RTP packet arrived at the receiver or was lost in transit, using the QUIC acknowledgments of QUIC Datagram frames.
 In the following, an RTP packet is regarded as acknowledged when the QUIC Datagram frame that carried the RTP